saboyagustavo/mdn-frontend-pathway/HTML/multimedia-and-embedding/skill-test/readme.md

 > - [x] Display the text tracks contained in the `media` folder, in a file called `subtitles_en.vtt`, when the video is playing.
 You must explicitly set the type as subtitles, and the subtitle language to English.
 >
 > - [x] Make sure the readers can identify the subtitle language when they use the default controls.

+#### Multimedia and embedding 3

+> For this final task you have two tasks to do:
+>
+> - [x] Embed a PDF into the page.
+The PDF is called `mypdf.pdf`, and is contained in the `media` folder.
+>
+> - [x] Go to a sharing site like YouTube or Google Maps, and embed a video or other media item into the page.